turtleDev/scramblejs/README.md

 * run `npm install && npm run build`
 * copy the dist/scramble.js to where ever you need it

 ## Todo

-* add a demo gif to readme
 * polish the code
-* write a complete build system
+* write a complete build system ( with support for minification )
 * add more docs

 ## Tip